-- IV.1.3.1 The University shall ensure that the computing needs of members are fairly and equitably treated in the allocation of computer services. - IV.1.3.2 The University shall ensure that the different needs of departments and programs are fairly and equitably treated in the allocation of computer services. - IV.2.1 Allocation of Teaching and Departmental/Program Duties - IV.2.1.1 Teaching, and general departmental/program duties, shall be allocated in a fair, equitable and reasonable manner taking into consideration the academic responsibilities and skills of individual members, the terms of members' appointments, the needs of the department's/program's academic program and, when possible, the preference of individual members.
+- IV.1.3.1 The University shall ensure that the computing needs of members are fairly and equitably treated in the allocation of computer services. - IV.1.3.2 The University shall ensure that the different needs of departments and programs are fairly and equitably treated in the allocation of computer services.

+IV.2.1 Allocation of Teaching and Departmental/Program Duties

+IV.2.1.1 Teaching, and general departmental/program duties, shall be allocated in a fair, equitable and reasonable manner taking into consideration the academic responsibilities and skills of individual members, the terms of members' appointments, the needs of the department's/program's academic program and, when possible, the preference of individual members.

-Teaching duties and responsibilities will be determined by the departmental or program Chair following consultation with the appropriate departmental/program committee.
+Teaching duties and responsibilities will be determined by the departmental or program Chair following consultation with the appropriate departmental/program committee and graduate Director(s) of the program(s) in which a member participates.